What is a climate project?

 Another type of project aims to improve methods of cooking.
 A large proportion of the world’s population cook their food over open fire, which leads to deforestation when more and more people need firewood.
 By offering better equipment, the people responsible for cooking, usually women, do not need to collect as much wood.
 This saves both trees and time for them, and with the improved equipment it also reduces air pollution and air born particles, which has a positive impact on their health.
 These projects thus have great potential benefits, but are more difficult to implement because it implies changing behaviors, and then it is more difficult to measure the results.
 The risk is thus higher, but the benefits can be very significant.

-GoClimate has financed a few projects of this kind:
+GoClimate has financed several projects of this kind:

 Another type of climate project has to do with trees.
-This can be reforestation of areas that have been deforested, the planting of trees on areas that have not had a forest before, or protection of existing forests.
-Projects of this kind are incredibly important because the trees bind carbon dioxide from the air, and there are many potential benefits such as increased biodiversity, improved microclimate, etc. Nevertheless, we at GoClimate have chosen not to invest in this kind of climate project.
-The main reason is that the carbon that is bound in the tree is admittedly absorbed, but it is not a permanent storage of carbon dioxide as it, intentionally or unintentionally, can be released into the atmosphere again.
-The lack of permanence and the risks associated with it means that we do not want to offset in this kind of projects.
+This can be reforestation of areas that have been deforested, the planting of trees in areas that have not been covered by forest before, or protection of existing forests.
+Projects of this kind are incredibly important because the trees bind carbon dioxide from the air, and there are many potential benefits such as increased biodiversity, improved microclimate, etc. Nevertheless, we at GoClimate have chosen not to invest in forestry-related climate projects.
+The main reason is that even though projects of this kind are necessary for above mentioned reasons, the complexity of handling these projects is vast, and we believe we can achieve the most positive impact by financing other types of avoidance projects.

 4 Replies to “What is a climate project?”